are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/a1111-webui/index.md

 - tutorial
 ---

-Yesterday I was regularly checking ROCm PRs, and surprised to discover that the ROCm 5.5.0 release notes had been merged, providing official support for my RTX 7900 XTX after a weeks-long wait.
+Yesterday I was regularly checking ROCm PRs, and surprised to discover that the ROCm 5.5.0 release notes had been merged, providing official support for my RX 7900 XTX after a weeks-long wait.
 I can't wait to test it out.

-EDIT (20230615): As we have official index for `torch` with gfx1100 support now, there should be easier way to set this up soon.
+**EDIT (20230615): As we have official index for `torch` with gfx1100 support now, there should be easier way to set this up soon.**

+See also [Easy vladmandic/automatic on RX 7900 XTX](https://are-we-gfx1100-yet.github.io/post/automatic/), which is recommended for a smooth experience and has more troubleshooting tips.

 ## Prerequisites